Im5tu/im5tu.github.io/content/article/2015/08/technical-debt-how-we-get-it-and-how-to-avoid-it/index.md

 ## Strategies to avoid high levels of technical debt

-Here at [4Com](http://www.4com.co.uk), we employ the following techniques to help us track how much technical debt we have and to help us mitigate it:
+At my work, we employ the following techniques to help us track how much technical debt we have and to help us mitigate it:

 - The rule of 3
 - The hallway test